timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertable-architecture.md

 ### Time-based partitioning
 A hypertable is composed from many child tables, called chunks.
 Each chunk has a time constraint, and only contains data from that time range.
-When you insert data into a hypertable, TimescaleDB automatically creates chunks based on your data's time values.
+When you insert data into a hypertable, TimescaleDB automatically creates chunks based on the time values of your data.

 For example, assume each chunk contains 1 day's worth of data.
 For each day for which you have data, TimescaleDB creates a chunk.
 For each row of data, it looks